Salsette Island: History

-The word Sasashti (also shortened to Sashti) is Marathi for "sixty-six," referring to the original "sixty-six villages" on the island.
-It was inhabited by (Aagri, Kunbi) farmers, agriculturists, (Bhandaris) toddy tappers, (Sutar, Malis) artisans, and (Kolis) fisherfolks who trace their conversion to Christianity back to 55 AD with the arrival of Christ's disciple St Bartholomew in north Konkan region.
-They were later converted to the Latin Church in India by four religious orders—the Dominicans, Franciscans, Augustinians& Jesuits— who arrived in the 15th century with the Portuguese.
-These original inhabitants of Salsette are the Bombay East Indian Catholics and Kolis.
+The word Sasashti (also shortened to Sashti) is Maharashtri Konkani term for "sixty-six", referring to the original "sixty-six villages" on the island.
+It was inhabited by (Aagri, Kunbi) farmers, agriculturists, (Bhandaris) toddy tappers, (Sutar, Malis) artisans and (Kolis) fisherfolk who trace their conversion to Christianity back to 55 AD with the arrival of Christ's disciple, Bartholomew the Apostle, in north Konkan region.
+They were later converted to the Latin Church in India by four religious orders—the Dominicans, Franciscans, Augustinians & Jesuits— who arrived in the 15th century with the Portuguese.
+These original inhabitants of Salsette are the Bombay East Indian Catholics, the Aagris & Kolis.

 109 Buddhist caves, including those at Kanheri, can be found on the island, and date from the end of the 2nd century.
 Salsette was ruled by a succession of Hindu kingdoms, the last of which were the Silharas and later the Marathas.
 In 1343, the islands were annexed by the Sultan of Guzerat.

 In 1534, the Portuguese empire seized the islands from Sultan Bahadur Shah.
 Sashti became part of the northern province of Portuguese India, which was governed from Vasai (Bassein) on the north shore of Bassein Creek.
-It was leased to Dom (title) Diogo Rodrigues from 25 October, 1535 to 1548.
-In 1554, the islands were handed over to Garcia de Orta, a renowned physician and botanist and the author of Colloquies on the Simples, Drugs and Materia Medica of India, a seminal work on Indian Eastern medicine of its time.
+It was leased to the explorer Diogo Rodrigues from 25 October, 1535 to 1548.
+In 1554, the islands were handed over to Garcia de Orta, a renowned physician and botanist and the author of Colloquies on the Simples Drugs and Medical Matter of India, a seminal work on Indian Eastern medicine of its time.

-On the island of Mazagaon, the Jesuits had set up base claiming the land.
-The Portuguese king refused to entertain their claim and in 1572 permanently leased the island to the de Souza e de Lima family.
-By now, there was a large Roman Catholic population.
-The Portuguese also brought with them African slaves known as "Kaffirs", who soon entered the ethnic mix of the people.
-The Portuguese East Indies had their capital in Old Goa, which lay south of the Bombay islands in India.
-Goa was then known as the "Rome of the East" due to its prominence, the islands were never important to the Portuguese.
-Nine churches were built on Salsette island by the Portuguese; Nirmal (1557), Nossa Senhora dos Remédios (1557), Sandor (1566), Agashi (1568), Nandakal (1573), Papdy (1574), Pale (1595), Manickpur (1606) & Nossa Senhora das Mercês (1606).
-The St. Andrews Church and the Mount Mary's Basilica in Bandra, the Cross at Cross Maidan, Gloria Church (1632) in Mazagaon and the remnants of a church in Santa Cruz are the sole places of worship that have survived till today.
+Nine churches were built on Salsette island by the Portuguese; Nirmal (1557), Nossa Senhora dos Remédios (1557), Sandor (1566), Agashi (1568), Nandakal (1573), Papdy (1574), Pale (1595), Manickpur (1606), and Nossa Senhora das Mercês (1606).
+The St Andrews Church and the Mount St Mary's Church in Bandra, the Cross at Cross Maidan, Gloria Church (1632) in Mazagaon and the remnants of a church in Santa Cruz are the sole places of worship that have survived to the 21st century.